Neil MacGregor: Media projects

 In 2017, MacGregor hosted a BBC Radio Four series Living with the Gods, on expressions of religious faith, liaising with Sabyasachi Mukherjee, Director of the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya in Mumbai, on the presentation of world cultures.

 At the beginning of 2019, MacGregor presented a programme called "As Others See Us" on BBC Radio Four.
 This programme looked at how his own country (the United Kingdom) was seen by other countries around the world.

 In 2021, he gave a series of lectures at the “Chaire du Louvre” in Paris.
 The following year, MacGregor presented the BBC Radio 4 series The Museums That Make Us in which he visited local, regional, and city museums throughout the UK.

 Personal life

 MacGregor was listed in The Independent's 2007 list of "most influential gay people" and was single as of January 2010.

 On 4 November 2010, MacGregor was appointed to the Order of Merit by Queen Elizabeth II.
 On 25 March 2013 MacGregor was appointed an Honorary Officer of the Order of Australia (AO) by the Governor-General of Australia Quentin Bryce, "for service to promoting Australia and Australian art in the United Kingdom".

+In April 2023, MacGregor was one of the 22 personal guests at the ceremony in which former German Chancellor Angela Merkel was decorated with the Grand Cross of the Order of Merit for special achievement by President Frank-Walter Steinmeier at Schloss Bellevue in Berlin.